uvarc/rc-website/content/service/user-support.md

 # Office Hours

-<b>SOMRC will not be hosting office hours during the academic winter break.
-We'll be back on Thursday January 17.
-Happy holidays!</b>

 Staff from SOMRC host weekly office hours in the Health Sciences Library (HSL).
 Drop by with a project idea, question about a system or anything else you would like to discuss.

 <div class="alert alert-success" role="alert">